The New Star Material in the Medical Field: Nitinol

 3. Cerebrovascular

 Cerebral Aneurysm Repair (Cerebral Aneurysm Repair): Cerebral aneurysm is a dangerous condition in the cerebral vascular system that can lead to bleeding or rupture.
-Nitinol stents and spiral devices can be used for cerebral aneurysm repair.
-These devices can be inserted through a blood vessel and deployed inside the cerebral aneurysm to support the vessel wall and reduce the risk of the aneurysm continuing to expand.
+Doctors can insert Nitinol stents and spiral devices through a blood vessel and deploy them inside the cerebral aneurysm to support the vessel wall and reduce the risk of further expansion.

 Treatment of Cerebral Arterial Stenosis: Stenosis of the cerebral arteries can lead to dangerous conditions such as ischaemic stroke.
 Devices such as Nitinol stents and balloon dilators can treat cerebral arterial stenosis by dilating the blood vessels and restoring normal blood flow.